apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

         print( ",".join( meta['dc:creator'] ) )
 ```

-## Creating Calibration Reports in LaTeX
+## Calibration Reports in LaTeX
-The LaTeX approach to creating documents tries to separate the specification of document layout from a document's content.
-In other words, the style and typesetting are separated from the text, figures, tables, etc.
+The LaTeX approach to creating documents separates layout from content.
+In other words, the style and typesetting of a document are defined separately.
-This section will go step-by-step through an example where we will build up a LaTeX style specification for calibration reports from a fictitious NMI.
+In this section, an example is presented that builds up a LaTeX style specification for calibration reports.

-Before we begin, it will help to take a look at the final result.
-So, we have an idea of what we are working towards.
-Here is a source file for a calibration that uses the LaTeX style we will create (the style, or class, is called `LMIReport`).
-We see that there are LaTeX commands that 'mark-up' the text and other content, but that mark-up doesn't tell us about the document appearance.
-The PDF/A file created from this source is available []()
+It will help to take a look at the end result, so we have an idea of what we are working towards.
+The final PDF/A file is available
- <a href="supplied\ex_report.pdf" target="_blank">here (opens a new tab)</a>---an `XLSX` spreadsheet with data is also embedded in the report.
+ <a href="supplied\ex_report.pdf" target="_blank">here (opens a new tab)</a>---an `XLSX` spreadsheet with data is also embedded.

+The LaTeX file for the calibration report follows.
+LaTeX commands 'mark-up' the text and other content in this report but that mark-up doesn't tell us about the document's final appearance.
+The appearance is specified in a LaTeX style file called `LMIReport`.
 {% highlight tex %}
 {% raw %}
 \DocumentMetadata{